rys/critical-binary-art-decoder/README.md

 thresholds instead, based on eyeballing values.
 Sorry for the magic number!

-Also, some of the ASCII characters in some of the images seem a bit weird, but I assume the mean something to Critical.
+Also, some of the ASCII characters in some of the images seem a bit weird, but maybe they mean something to Critical.
 Look at BINARY002 and BINARY003.
 I think they got the last 2 characters wrong for those.

 # Current output